nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 In general, this is your best starting point.
 If for some reason you cannot use Crosswalk (say due to the size of the apk it creates) or are looking for more holistic solutions, there are community plugins and other solutions that can help.

 ###Use the Intune App SDK to force encryption
 As mentioned above,[Microsoft Intune](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/) is a [mobile application managment](https://en.wikipedia.org/wiki/Mobile_application_management) (MAM) and mobile device management (MDM) platform that supports Android, iOS, and Windows devices.
 Intune's MAM capabilities can be used without managing devices which means it can be used in combination with existing MDM solutions like Airwatch and Mobile Iron.
 Currently it is targeted at Active Directory authorized apps and thus is most applicable to enterprise focused scenarios.
 It provides the ability to enforce policies at the **app level** including encryption of all local data.
 It's therefore a low friction way to increase your security.
-See above for details on installing hte plugin.
+See above for details on installing the plugin.

 ###Consider community plugins
 In addition to the above base capabilities there are a number of community plugins that can be used to encrypt data locally.
 Microsoft does not directly support these plugins, so security focused organizations should be sure to run a static and or dynamic code analysis tool on the resulting project code (including these plugins) during any planned security audits.